Cummins-Wärtsilä

 Cummins-Wärtsilä Engine Co. was an Anglo-French joint venture which existed between 1995 and 2000.
-Jointly owned by Cummins and Wärtsilä NSD, it was a manufacturer of operated diesel engines.
+Jointly owned by Cummins and Wärtsilä, it was a manufacturer of operated diesel engines.

 Background

 In the 1990s, Cummins was the world's biggest high-speed diesel-engine producer in the category of 200 horsepower and over.
-Meanwhile, Wärtsilä NSD, then Wärtsilä Diesel, was focussed on medium-speed engines.
-Cummins wanted to extend its selection in the upper range and Wärtsilä Diesel in its lower range.
+Meanwhile, Wärtsilä, was focussed on medium-speed engines.
+Cummins wanted to extend its selection in the upper range and Wärtsilä in its lower range.

 Establishment

 Cummins and Wärtsilä Diesel agreed about setting up a joint venture to produce engines which would cover the gap in the engine ranges between both companies.
 The companies signed a letter of intent for the foundation of Cummins-Wärtsilä in December 1994.
-The ownership was shared 50% / 50% between Cummins and Wärtsilä Diesel.
-Both Cummins president Tim Solso as well as Wärtsilä Diesel chief Pentti-Juhani Hintikka had high expectations about the co-operation.
-In March 1995, Iain M. Barrowman, who had served for eight years at Cummins, was appointed president of Cummins-Wärtsilä.
+The ownership was shared 50% / 50% between Cummins and Wärtsilä.
+Both Cummins president Tim Solso as well as Wärtsilä chief Pentti-Juhani Hintikka had high expectations about the co-operation.
+In March 1995, Iain Barrowman, who had served for eight years at Cummins, was appointed president of Cummins-Wärtsilä.

 Scope

 The joint venture designed, developed and produced two product families of diesel and gas engines for power generation and marine propulsion use.
-Wärtsilä Diesel sold these engines under the Wärtsilä brand, and Cummins under its own name.
+Wärtsilä sold these engines under the Wärtsilä brand, and Cummins under its own name.
 Initially the sales and services were carried out by both companies separately; these operations were combined in 1997.